CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 ---
 ### **My Experimental Setup**

 To evaluate the faithfulness of post-hoc explanation methods for Vision Transformers (ViTs), I conducted experiments leveraging the **Salience-guided Faithfulness Coefficient (SaCo)** alongside established metrics.
 This setup not only follows the framework proposed in the original paper but also introduces practical considerations for implementation.
-Below are the detailed steps of the experimental process:
+Below are the detailed steps of the experimental process